davidsneighbour/hugo-darkskies/documentation/configuration/index.md

 If GIT is not enabled the frontmatter is defined by `date`, or `publishDate`, or `lastmod` if they are set in this order of priority.

 To change the way posts are ordered in list views set a `publishDate` front matter variable.
 Else `date` is used.

-The `lastmod` front matter will override the git date and all other frontmatter variables to show when a page was updated.
+The `lastmod` front matter overrides the git date and all other frontmatter variables to show when a page was updated.

 Long story short:

-- No date field is required if you use the Git date
+* No date field is required if you use the Git date
-- Although adding a `date` field gives you an opportunity to fine-tune the date (and know the date without having to resort to `git` commands to find out when a page was published).
+* Although adding a `date` field gives you an opportunity to fine-tune the date (and know the date without having to resort to `git` commands to find out when a page was published).
-- To show a different date than the date that is used to sort pages on list overviews use `date` and `publishDate` frontmatter.
+* To show a different date than the date that is used to sort pages on list overviews use `date` and `publishDate` frontmatter.
-- To show that a page was substantially changed between publishing and now, use the `lastmod` field.
+* To show that a page was substantially changed between publishing and now, use the `lastmod` field.